IBMStreams/streamsx.objectstorage/_docs/01_09-sink-operators.md

 from the COS service credentials:
 ![Import](/streamsx.objectstorage/doc/images/COSCredentialsOnCOSOperatorMapping.png)

-For HMAC authentication the following authentication parameters should be used:
+For `ObjectStorageSink` operator HMAC authentication the following authentication parameters should be used:
 * objectStorageUser
 * objectStoragePassword

+For `S3ObjectStorageSink` operator HMAC authentication the following authentication parameters should be used:
+* accessKeyID
+* secretAccessKey

 ### Supported Storage Formats
-The operators support two storage formats that might be configured with the `storageFormat` parameter.
+Both operators support two storage formats that might be configured with the `storageFormat` parameter.
 The `storageFormat` parameter supports two values: `parquet` and `raw`.
 Following is the description of operators behavior for each of the storage format options and description of other parameters that are relevant for each storage format.